The Ultimate Guide To Keto For Women

 • WellnessWarrior

-WellnessWarrior 8 months ago
+WellnessWarrior a year ago

 Test blood ketones.
 There are three different types of ketones and breath and urine do not capture them all.
 Also test after and before meals to see how the foods affect you.
 This is how you will know what’s going on.